niarada/remedy/examples/docs/public/routes.md

 Path                        Tag
 ------------------------    --------------------
 public/
-    index.part              (root-layout)
+    index.rx                (root-layout)
-    alpha.part              alpha
+    alpha.rx                alpha
     alpha/
-        index.part          (alpha-layout)
+        index.rx            (alpha-layout)
-        one.part            alpha-one
+        one.rx              alpha-one
         nu/
-            zeta.part       alpha-nu-zeta
+            zeta.rx         alpha-nu-zeta
 ```

 The directory structure also determines layout composition.
-Each directory can specify an `index.part` that will be used as the layout at that level.
+Each directory can specify an `index.rx` that will be used as the layout at that level.
 Layouts nest.
 Notice that partials at the same level, and with the same name as a directory, are laid out under that directory.

 The above structure sets up the following routes, and their layout composition: